truher/frc-test/cv1/safety.md

 We will be designing for group 1: no hazard at all, for all hazards, because we can't restrict or police the population of bystanders to be sure their behavior is "normal."

-Some retinal hazards vary with wavelength, as described in the "hazard functions":
+Some retinal hazards vary with wavelength, as described in the "hazard functions", table 2 and figure 5 in the doc, duplicated here:

 <p align=center><img src="https://drive.google.com/uc?export=view&id=1ZXQJZHQRQGgV23JVudl0XwG051RoYHag" width=640/></p>